n00b69/woa-beryllium/guide/reinstall.md

 ```

 ### Boot into Windows
 Reboot your phone.
-Flash the UEFI again using WOA Helper if you're rebooting back to Android.
+If you end up in Android instesd of Windows, flash the UEFI again using WOA Helper.

 #### Setting up Windows
 > Your device will now set up Windows.
 This will take some time.
 It will eventually reboot, and after that the initial setup (oobe) should launch.